RepoHmonster/player-client-js/README.md

-Api Video HTML5 Player JavaScript Client
+api.video HTML5 Player JavaScript Client
 ======================================

 ### Installation and use